en

 You are in

-Social security benefits those engaged in strenuous work
+Social security benefits for those engaged in strenuous work

 The service allows civil servants or private dependent workers who have carried out strenuous work activities to submit their pension claims with reduced requirements.